synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-button-group.md

 - Keep variant consistent within a single button group for visual cohesion.
 - Choose variant based on the importance and prominence needed in the layout.

-### Sizing

-- Small: Use for compact spaces, toolbars in tight layouts, or mobile interfaces.
-- Medium (default): Use for standard UI contexts and most common use cases.
-- Large: Use for prominent button groups that need extra visibility or accessibility.
-- Match button group size to the visual hierarchy and context of your page.

 ### Composition & Related Elements

 - Combine with syn-icon for icon-only toolbar-style button groups.